ARTICLE TABLE OF CONTENTS

 SAP S/4HANA marks a significant step away from its previous SAP ERP software, which is itself the legacy of SAP R/1, SAP R/2, SAP R/3, and SAP ECC.

 SAP ERP had over 100,000 customers thanks to the increasing number of technology-oriented businesses, and newer developments indicated that it was time to change course or get left behind.

-SAP is the 3rd largest software companies globally, and even many businesses that provide similar types of software don’t operate on anywhere near the same scale:
+SAP is the 3rd largest software and programming companies globally, and even many businesses that provide similar types of software don’t operate on anywhere near the same scale:

 That means SAP’s main competition is Oracle Corporation, which is known for databases, cloud computing, and its Java computer software.

 As of 2019, Oracle earned about US$39.50 billion, while SAP earned about €27.553 billion (about US$32.42 billion), placing them relatively close to each other in overall revenue.

 However, Oracle is a somewhat larger company overall, with significantly more assets than SAP currently possesses.